lndecastro/Teaching_and_Learning_with_AI/teaching_and_learning_with_ai/Topic3_ClassDesign.md

 ### C. Finding Current Scientific Literature
 **Task:**
 Search the scientific literature for content related with the class subject.
-Use **SciSpace.com** menu *Literature Review*, or **Perplexity.ai** menu *Academic* (https://www.perplexity.ai/academic), to perform your search and analyze the content retrieved.
+Use **SciSpace.com** menu *Literature Review* (https://scispace.com/search), or **Perplexity.ai** menu *Academic* (https://www.perplexity.ai/academic), to perform your search and analyze the content retrieved.

 *Zero-Shot Prompt*
 ```